Local Governments & Climate Action

 Efforts are underway to expand action under the Climate Action Charter and accelerate the transition to compact communities, zero emission buildings, and improved waste diversion.
 For example, new step codes, which identify actions that go beyond the requirements of the B.C.
 Building Code, are being developed for voluntary implementation by local governments.

-For more information, including a list of communities that have signed the Charter, please visit the Ministry of Community, Sport and Cultural Development.
+For more information, including a list of communities that have signed the Charter, please visit the Ministry of Municipal Affairs and Housing.

 B.C.
 Climate Action Toolkit for Local Governments